C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 The code consists of three parts:

-• A code sequence to roll a six-sided die and compile the results.
+• A block of code to simulate a roll of a six-sided die and compile the results.

-• A code sequence with a conditional event to determine whether the result of the throw is even or not.
+• A block of code with a conditional event to determine whether the result of the roll is even or not.

-• A sequence of code that will compile the total number of throws resulting in an even number.
+• A block of code that will compile the total number of rolls resulting in an even number.

 Here is the result generated by this code.
-The students' code could be different while remaining functional.
+The students' code could be different yet have the same outcome.

 The student fails to compile the results of the die roll.